project-hatohol/hatohol/doc/install/hatohol0.1-centos6.4.md

     Oct  8 09:46:59 localhost hatohol[3038]: [INFO] <ArmZabbixAPI.cc:925> started: ArmZabbixAPI (server: testZbxSv1)
     Oct  8 09:47:01 localhost hatohol[3038]: [INFO] <ArmZabbixAPI.cc:925> started: ArmZabbixAPI (server: testZbxSv2)

-### start Hatohol Client
+### Start of Hatohol Client

     # /usr/libexec/hatohol/client/manage.py runserver 0.0.0.0:8000

 > ** Note **
 > The accessible range can be limited by the 2nd argument.
 In the above example, Hatohol client replies for any computers.

-Access with a Web browser
+Access with a web browser
 -------------------------
 Open the following URL from your Browser.
 For example, if the Hatohol client runs on computer: 192.168.1.1,